"Why couldn't have Onus told us sooner to see the High Priest?" said a high-pitched and clear voice above the whistling winds.

 Demitri ran a hand through his hair, tearing a few strands in the process.
 He couldn't yell at Onus's highest servant without divine repercussion.
 He spun on his heel and stalked through the double doors.

 His dark eyes stilled when he looked upon the word "green cloud" on the page.
-He slowly scanned the short paragraphs and saw "dragon" on the paragraph before the mention of the "green cloud."
+Slowly, he scanned the short paragraphs and saw "dragon" on the paragraph before the mention of the "green cloud."
 Quickly, Demitri turned to the start of the passage, his heart pounding as rapidly as his head while he read.

 I, Lucien Valerus Appatow, on the twenty-first of Novierna, swear by my ancient name that this account is true and without guile.